Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ##### The United States Abolishes Importing Slaves (1808)
 Following Britain's footsteps a year prior, The United States passes legislation to end the importation of slaves.
 Slavery still continued domestically however and slaves were still smuggled into the US.

+### The Trail of Tears (1830 - 1850)
+The Indian Removal Act of 1930 forced the removal of Native American tribes such as the Cherokee, Creek, Choctaw, Chickasaw, and Seminole.
+They were forced to move from their ancestral homelands in south eastern United States to present day Oklahoma.
+Black people were part of this, for example the Black Seminoles, as some were living within the tribes as free, mixed heritage, and enslaved.

 ### The American Civil War (1861–1865)
 About 180,000 Black Americans fought for the union during the civil war.
 It is estimated that a few thousand fought on the confederate side, mostly likely being forced to.